Peri-menopause is something that happens to all women eventually.

 That might have been ok while you were in your twenties or thirties, but not anymore.

-Simple DIY strategies for a calm peri-menopause
+DIY strategies for a calmer peri-menopause

 - Eat more fresh food, organic wherever possible: more vegetables, protein, and good fat.